-However, GFE won’t do you any good if you can’t access it.
-And the “Something went wrong.
-Try restarting GeForce Experience” error is a widespread issue bothering a good chunk of the community.
+However, GFE won’t do you good if you can’t access it.
+And Something went wrong, try rebooting your PC error on Nvidia GeForce Experience is a widespread issue bothering many of the community.

 We listed some solutions which should help you address this.
 Check them out below.

-How to fix the “Something went wrong” error in Nvidia GeForce Experience
+How do I fix Something went wrong error in Nvidia GeForce Experience?

-- Run Nvidia GeForce Experience as an administrator
+1. Run Nvidia GeForce Experience as an administrator

 - Right-click on the Nvidia GeForce Experience client and open Properties.

 - Check the Run this program as an administrator box.